tuya/tuya-iotos-embeded-demo-wifi-ble-smart-planter/README.md

 ## Introduction

-This Demo implements a smart WiFi plant grower through the Doodle Smart Cloud Platform, Doodle Smart APP, and IoTOS Embeded WiFi &Ble SDK, using the Doodle WiFi/WiFi+BLE series modules to achieve intelligent functions such as remote control, data monitoring, and remote automatic control.
+This Demo implements a smart WiFi plant grower through the Tuya Smart Cloud Platform, Tuya Smart APP, and IoTOS Embeded WiFi &BLE SDK, using the Tuya WiFi/WiFi+BLE series modules to achieve intelligent functions such as remote control, data monitoring, and remote automatic control.

 Implemented functions include.